SarcasticMatrix/system-perspective/README.md

 - `export_to_json()`: Exports generation units data to a JSON file for data visualization.

 ## LoadUnits Class
-**Overview:** The LoadUnits class represents load units in the system.
+**Overview:** The LoadUnits class represents load units in the system (`list` of load unit).
 Each load unit is defined by attributes such as id, node id, bid price, load percentage, and needed demand over 24 hours.

 **Attributes**
 - `load_id` (`int`): The unique identifier for the load unit.